Physics-Lee/Calcium_Imaging_of_Single_Neuron/README.md

 * Usually, $sense = 0.2$ is OK.
 In other words, you don't need to fine tune this super-parameter.
 * $disk_r$ is needed to changed.
 You must tune it to split the soma and the neurite of the template channel. $disk_r \in \{3,4,5,6,7,8\}$

+## template

+Conditions for the soma template: neurite and soma are easy enough to be split.

+Conditions for the neurite template

+* neurite is bright enough.
+* neurite and soma are easy enough to be split.

+In the big-gradient exp, usually, the red channel is used as soma template and the green channel is used as neurite template.

+## halo

+Use opening to remove the halo of the soma after digging out the soma from the original BW.